aragilar/dnd-flask/data/documentation/monsters.md

 ## What Is a Monster?

 A monster is defined as any creature that can be interacted with and potentially fought and killed.
 Even something as harmless as a frog or as benevolent as a unicorn is a monster by this definition.
 The term also applies to humans, elves, dwarves, and other civilized folk who might be friends or rivals to the player characters.
-Most of the monsters that haunt the D&D world, however, are threats that are meant to be stopped: rampaging demons, conniving devils, soul-sucking undead, summoned elementals-the list goes on.
+Most of the monsters that haunt the D&D world, however, are threats that are meant to be stopped: rampaging demons, conniving devils, soul-sucking undead, summoned elementals - the list goes on.

 This book contains ready-to-play, easy-to-run monsters of all levels, and for nearly every climate and terrain imaginable.
 Whether your adventure takes place in a swamp, a dungeon, or the outer planes of existence, there are creatures in this book to populate that environment.